DecodeGenetics/Emblask/README.md

 Nextflow supports a wide variety of workload managers and cloud systems: SLURM, SGE, LSF, AWS, Google Cloud, etc. See the [Nextflow executor documentation](https://www.nextflow.io/docs/latest/executor.html) for more information.

 The pipeline uses 3 profiles of nodes:
 - **small_node**: 32 cores, 2GB of RAM per core.
-Mostly used for decompressing/filtering/splitting FASTQ files, extracting reads from BAM files, etc.
+Used for manipulating FASTQ and BAM files.
 - **medium_node**: 32 cores, 4GB of RAM per core.
-Used for long and short reads mapping, variant calling, phasing, etc.
+Used for reads mapping, variant calling, phasing, etc.
 - **large_node**: 64 cores, 6GB of RAM per core.
 Used by compute-intensive and memory-consuming jobs such as sequence assembly with Flye.

 These profiles can be edited in `nextflow.config` to fit your cluster configuration.
 Keep in mind that jobs with the **large_node** profile are very CPU, RAM and IO demanding so it is important to give **large_node** your "best" node specs.